AndrePatri/ibrido-containers/README.md

 Running `isaac_ubuntu22/docker/build_docker.sh` will build the base image, which is basically an image with [micromamba](https://github.com/mamba-org/micromamba-releases), [IsaacSim](https://developer.nvidia.com/isaac/sim) and [rso2-humble-base](https://docs.ros.org/en/humble/index.html).

 After the build process has completed, you can run the `isaac_ubuntu22/docker/launch_persistent_container.sh` script and then, from the just opened bash shell, the `post_build_setup.sh` script.
-This will create the necessary mamba environment (cannot be done at build time due to [this issue](https://github.com/NVIDIA/nvidia-container-toolkit/issues/221)) and build/install the echosystem packages in the created `lrhcontrol` micromamba environment.
+This will create the necessary mamba environment (cannot be done at build time due to [this issue](https://github.com/NVIDIA/nvidia-container-toolkit/issues/221)) and build/install the echosystem packages in the created `ibrido` micromamba environment.
 You will additionally be asked to login to [wandb](https://wandb.ai) (used for remote debugging).

-You can now spawn the lrhc_ws [Byobu](https://www.byobu.org/) workspace by launching `launch_byobu_ws.sh`.
+You can now spawn the ibrido_ws [Byobu](https://www.byobu.org/) workspace by launching `launch_byobu_ws.sh`.
 From the workspace you can rapidly run all the main components of the echosystem.
 During a "minimal" training, you would just need to run the 3 already configured commands for the simulation environment, the control cluster and, finally, the training environment.
 Please note that the first time it may take a while due to IsaacSim's ray tracking shaders compilation and the RHC cluster having to codegenerate some symbolic function.

 ### Singularity
 TBD